ancient-military-history

 Notable Restoration Projects

-In the Northern Cemetery, the magnificent mausoleum of Sultan Qaytbay (1472-74) underwent a comprehensive restoration from 2005-2009, funded by the World Monuments Fund and the Egyptian government.
-Conservators used laser cleaning to remove black crust, consolidating the stone, and restoring the wooden ceiling and marble panels.
-The project demonstrated the effectiveness of non-invasive techniques.
+In the Northern Cemetery of Cairo, the magnificent mausoleum of Sultan Qaytbay, built between 1472 and 1474, underwent a comprehensive restoration from 2005 to 2009, funded by the World Monuments Fund and the Egyptian government.
+Conservators used laser cleaning to remove black crusts that had accumulated over centuries, consolidated decayed stone, and carefully restored the intricate wooden ceiling and marble panels that make this one of the most beautiful of all Mamluk monuments.
+The project demonstrated the effectiveness of noninvasive techniques and set new standards for conservation practice in Egypt.

 Stabilization of Aleppo's Mamluk Heritage